icarroll/chuuk/content/pages/About.rst

 Wiweiti Foosun Chuuk
     Understanding Chuukese

 Ran annim!
+Good day!

-This site is my collection of notes on understanding the Chuukese language of Micronesia.
+This site is my collection of notes on understanding the Chuukese_ language of Micronesia_.
 Here are some places to start:

 * Colors_
 * Counting_